Skip to content

 The agent will:

-“Walk the user through a 3-step onboarding: personal info, preferences, then confirmation.”
+“Walk the user through a 3-step onboarding: personal info, preferences, confirmation.”

 | | |